danielsgriffin/abcdefg/README.md

 1. Install Tampermonkey or a similar browser extension.
 2. Open the raw abcdefg.user.js file https://github.com/danielsgriffin/abcdefg/raw/main/abcdefg.user.js
 3. Tampermonkey will offer to load the userscript.

-Then it will run on its own when using Bard.
+Then it will run on its own when using Gemini.
 Tell me if you have any questions/comments!